How Time Makes Us Invisible

 “Addie has had three hundred years to practice her father’s art, to whittle herself down to a few essential truths, to learn the things she cannot do without…….And this is what she settled on; she can go without food (she will not wither), she can go without heat (the cold will not kill here).
 But a life without art, without wonder, without beautiful things…..she would go mad.”

 As if on cue, that was precisely the medicine my disposition has been thirsting for.
 The simple reminder that I have spent my entire adult life living by those same essential truths articulated there by Addie.
 Indeed, the vast majority of my essays are nothing more than digressions expressing my sense of awe and wonder, or the passion I feel for the arts, and nature.
-The exhausting and often frustrating efforts to learn how to write developed into a passion precisely because it threw me into the deep end of the pool with respect to my limited abilities and forced me to articulate thoughts and ideas that would have otherwise remained nothing but phantoms of my imagination.
+The exhausting and often frustrating efforts to learn how to write developed into a passion precisely because it threw me into the deep end of the pool with respect to my limited abilities, and forced me to articulate thoughts and ideas that would have otherwise remained nothing but phantoms in my mind.

-But there is another aspect to the writing process that I have completely failed to appreciate of late, and that is the deep solitude at the center of it all, which at times works like a type of meditation, where instead of placing all my concentration on the breath, for instance, I focus on finding the right words, then assemble them into sentences.
+But there is another aspect to the writing process that I have completely failed to appreciate of late, and that is the deep solitude at the center of it all, which at times works as a type of meditation, where instead of placing all my concentration on the breath, for instance, I focus on finding the right words, then assemble them into sentences.
 I recently came across this line from Maria Popova, which captures the point perfectly.

 “There is a silence at the center of each person — an untrammeled space where the inner voice grows free to speak.
 That space expands in solitude.
 To create anything — a poem, a painting, a theorem — is to find the voice in the silence that has something to say to the world.
 In solitude, we may begin to hear in the silence the song of our own lives.”

-“Everyone must leave behind something when he dies….a child or a book or a painting or a house or a wall built or a pair of shoes made.
-Or a garden planted.
-Something your hand touched some way, so your soul has somewhere to go when you die, and when people look at that tree or that flower you planted, you’re there.
-It doesn’t matter what you do….so long as you changed something from the way it was before you touched it into something that’s like you after you take your hand away.
-The difference between the man who just cuts lawns and a real gardener, is in the touching.
+Everyone must leave behind something when they die….a child or a book or a painting or a house or a wall built or a pair of shoes made, or a garden planted. ………It doesn’t matter what you do so long as you changed something from the way it was before you touched it, into something that’s like you after you take your hand away.
+The difference between the man who just cuts lawns and a real gardener is in the touching.
 The lawn-cutter might just as well not have never been there at all; the gardener will be there a lifetime.”